moorepants/dissertation/davisbicycle.rst

 brake mounts.
 We choose it primarily because it was steel and had disc brake mounts which were going to be used for wheel speed encoder mounts.
 It was also a good size for the intended riders.

+.. todo:: add photo of bicycle frame and components

 Propulsion
 ==========